-After enjoying breakfast snacks on the bus, your first stop will be the Pima Air and Space Museum, the third-largest aviation museum in the world, with more than 300 historical aircraft, from a Wright Flyer to a 787 Dreamliner.
-Sitting on 80 acres, the museum has five indoor exhibit hangars, including two dedicated to WWII.
-The exhibits in the museum’s galleries are organized according to the type of craft: Navy or Air Force fighters, tankers, helicopters, presidential aircraft and more!
-The museum was started to preserve the aviation history of the USA.
+Join us as we tour the Pima Air and Space Museum, the third-largest aviation museum in the world, featuring an impressive collection of more than 400 historic aircraft, from a Wright Flyer to a 787 Dreamliner.
+Sitting on 80 acres, the museum has six indoor exhibit hangars, including three dedicated to WWII, with more than 250,000 square feet of indoor display space organized by type of aircraft: Navy or Air Force fighters, tankers, helicopters, presidential aircraft, and more!
+The museum is a must see for anyone who is a fan of aviation history.

 Upon arrival and entry to the museum we will receive meal vouchers that can be used anytime at the Flight Grill, during our visit.

 Our tour begins as we board an open air tram for a 45-minute narrated tour through the museum’s 80 acres.
 During the 1.5 mile circuit, you’ll view over 150 planes and hear highlights of the more significant aircraft, such as a B-58 Hustler supersonic bomber and a B-36 10 engine bomber (one of only four remaining).
 Both of these planes played key roles at the height of the “Cold War.”

 After the private tram tour, which will help get you oriented, you’ll have ample time (10:30 am to 3:00 pm) to walk around the complex at your leisure.
 There is so much to see on this trip: all of the Air Force Century series fighters, WWII Bombers, Naval Anti-Submarine aircraft, SR-71 Blackbird, and a full representation of the Navy Fighter series of aircraft by Douglas, Grumman, Fought, and on and on……a sensory overload!!!